Mixed Martial Arts: McGregor announces shock retirement

 McGregor was outclassed by five-division champion Floyd Mayweather in a much-hyped boxing bout in August 2017 and he returned to the octagon for the now infamous fight with Nurmagomedov last October.

-"He has been so fun to watch," White said in the tweet https://twitter.com/bokamotoESPN/status/1110423839815565312.
-"He has accomplished incredible things in this sport.
-I am so happy for him and look forward to seeing him be as successful outside of the octagon as he was in it."

-(Reporting by Simon Jennings in Bengaluru; Additional reporting by Kanishka Singh, Editing by Peter Rutherford)
+(Reporting by Simon Jennings in Bengaluru; Additional reporting by Kanishka Singh and Philip O'Connor, Editing by Peter Rutherford)